 It’s one thing to to acquire all the wealth, prestige, success, accolades, etc. – people do that all the time.
 However, what really stands out – what really creates a lasting impact, is when we give back… when we make a contribution in the lives of those around us.

-So let me give you what looks like that same list, but is actually so more than just a list of stars…
+So let me give you a list of some of those names, but with the caveat that this list is actually so more than just a list of stars…

 - J.J Watt